keboola/connection-docs/components/writers/database/mssql/index.md

 * TOC
 {:toc}

-This writer sends data to a [Microsoft SQL Server](https://www.microsoft.com/en-us/sql-server/sql-server-2017) database.
+This data destination connector sends data to a [Microsoft SQL Server](https://www.microsoft.com/en-us/sql-server/sql-server-2017) database.

 ## Configuration
-[Create a new configuration](/components/#creating-component-configuration) of the **SQL Server** writer.
+[Create a new configuration](/components/#creating-component-configuration) of the **SQL Server** data destination connector.

 The first step is to **Set Up Database Credentials**.
 You need to provide a *host name*, *user name*, *password*, *database name*, and SQL Server version; optionally, an *instance name* if needed for the connection.